How To Make A Bead Bar Necklace

 Main steps to remember:

 1. Firstly, find the half way point in ready made chain and cut it in half using side cutters.

 2. Next, take about 10cm of 0.3mm round wire (check it fits through the bead holes).
 You may wish to harden the wire a little before use as it is quite fine and flexible.
 An easy way to do this is to hold either end of the wire with snipe nose pliers and twist gently in opposite directions, you will notice after twisting a few times the wire will feel a little stiffer.

 3. Now use round nose pliers to form a loop about 2cm down from one end.
 Thread one end of the chain into the loop and then create a tight neat coil with the wire by wrapping the shorter end around itself.
 For a detailed step by step instruction including clear photographs to help you learn the technique click here.

 4. Next, start to thread the beads onto the wire.
 You can decide on the length of the bar that you want for your design, you can either use the full amount of beads or a shorter length.

 5. After threading on the beads, leave enough wire on the other end (about 2cm) to complete the necklace by using the same wire wrapping technique to attach the wire onto the other side of the chain and wrap around the wire neatly to secure.

-The beauty of bead bar necklaces is that you customise it with your favourite gemstones, in any shape and size you like.
+The beauty of bead bar necklaces is that you customise them with your favourite gemstones, in any shape and size you like!
 You just need to check that the size of wire will fit through the hole of the bead.
 Discover our range of gemstone beads, wire and chain below to suit your style.
 You will also find a range of bead bar designs in our Jewellery Making Kits section, with step by step instructions, a shopping list and recommended tools.

 The products used in this project are suggestions to inspire you.
 Products used were compatible at the time of making but do be aware that stocks can vary, so do use your own judgement as to the compatibility of each item when making.